AmanTank187/blogger/README.md

   - Display the categories on the article.

  - Being able to add other Users as friends.
- - Being able to message other users using actioncable and Websockets
+ - Being able to message other users using actioncable and Websockets.
+ - Add Request specs

 ## A better way to write existing code?: